dillydill123/inventory-setups/README.md

 ![Update Slot from Search](readme_images_and_gifs/update_slot_from_search.gif)

-The Rune Pouch can also be updated with these options.
+The Rune and Bolt Pouch can also be updated with these options.

 ![Update Slot from Rune Pouch](readme_images_and_gifs/update_slot_from_rune_pouch.gif)